Iterators

 The base structure is defined as follows:

-Iterators may be wrapped in which case the original implementation can be stored in current_impl and called by a wrapper implementation pointed to by current.
+Iterators may be wrapped in which case the original implementation can be stored in the *_impl function pointers.
+They can then be called by a wrapper implementation pointed to by current and next, respectively.
 This can be useful when you want to support the store_pointer field of the Collections API.

-A specialized, simple, and fast iterator over an array of a certain type, that does not support mutation, can be implemented as follows:
+A specialized, simple, and fast iterator over an array of a certain type that does not support removing elements can be implemented as follows: